mlfarinha/leida-matlab/README.md

 - Plots the state time courses considering K PL states for all participants and separates them by condition;
 - Plots the state time course for a given subject as cluster blocks;
 - Plots the state time course for a given subject as stairs plot;

+---

+## References

+For more detailed description and applications, please refer to the main reference for LEiDA:

+> *Joana Cabral, Diego Vidaurre, Paulo Marques, Ricardo Magalhães, Pedro Silva Moreira, José Miguel Soares, Gustavo Deco, Nuno Sousa and Morten L. Kringelbach (2017) [Cognitive performance in healthy older adults relates to spontaneous switching between states of functional connectivity during rest](https://doi.org/10.1038/s41598-017-05425-7). **Scientific Reports***

+An example application to study schizophrenia is shown in

+> *Miguel Farinha, Conceição Amado, Pedro Morgado and Joana Cabral (2022) [Increased Excursions to Functional Networks in Schizophrenia in the Absence of Task](https://doi.org/10.3389/fnins.2022.821179). **Frontiers in neuroscience***